 There is no statutory guidance regarding any assessment that should be undertaken to understand the need for support (including financial support) for Child Arrangement Orders.
-NYCC, however, wants to ensure that children achieve permanency through the option that best suits their welfare needs and believes that the choice of a Child Arrangement Order should not be ruled out due to financial reasons alone.
-NYCC may consider paying a Child Arrangement Order allowance where this is the most appropriate way to safeguard and promote a child's welfare interests.
+NYC, however, wants to ensure that children achieve permanency through the option that best suits their welfare needs and believes that the choice of a Child Arrangement Order should not be ruled out due to financial reasons alone.

+NYC may consider paying a Child Arrangement Order allowance where this is the most appropriate way to safeguard and promote a child's welfare interests.
 Such support is discretionary.
-Where it appears that a Child Arrangement Order is being supported and an allowance is being requested, NYCC will complete a Children and Families assessment and the request will be submitted to the NYCC Family and Friends Panel for consideration.
+Where it appears that a Child Arrangement Order is being supported and an allowance is being requested, NYC will complete a Children and Families assessment and the request will be submitted to the NYC Family and Friends Panel for consideration.
+If approval is given a means test will then be carried out to calculate financial support.